 The Basic Referee Course is the first step that any budding referee will need to take.

-As well as attending the course candidates are required to successfully pass examinations, attend a safeguarding children workshop and complete a Criminal Records check.
+As well as attending the course candidates are required to successfully pass examinations, and if they are aged 16+, attend an FA Safeguarding Children Workshop and complete a Criminal Records Check.

-Once you have completed the Basic Referees Course and successfully passed the exams you are required to complete a minimum of 6 matches as a referee during your probationary period.
+Once you have completed the Basic Referees Course and successfully passed the examination you are required to complete a minimum of 6 matches as a referee during your probationary period.
+These matches must be 9v9 or 11v11 games.
 At this time you will be classified as a Level 9 - Trainee Referee.

-Once you have completed your first 6 games you must return a '6 Match Form' to your Referee Development Officer.
+Once you have completed your first 6 games you must return a '6 Match Form' to the Referee Development Officer.
 This form can be completed by clicking here.

-You will then be invited onto a Module 5 Call Back Evening to confirm your Referee Qualification and to receive your Refereeing Badge and Certificate.
+You will then be invited onto a Module 5 Call Back Evening to confirm your Referee Qualification and to receive your Leicestershire & Rutland County FA Refereeing Badge and Certificate.
 At this point you will be re-classified as either a Level 7 or Level 8 Referee depending on your age.